IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: More about Experiment Setups

 \subsection{More Implementation Details}

 For experiments on the HumanML3D dataset, we build our base model based on the official weights of MotionLLM \cite{motionagent}.
 For experiments on the KIT-ML dataset, we follow the official implementation (see \cref{sec:more_model_details} and the original paper \cite{motionagent}) of MotionLLM \cite{motionagent} to train the base model for 100 epochs.
 The main hyper-parameters for training our IRG-MotionLLM are shown in \cref{tab:hyper_param_training}.
 During inference, the Maximum Refinement Constraint $N_{max}$ is set to 4 (see discussions in \cref{sec:inference_IRMoGen}).
 Note that with proper maximum completion length, after Stage-3 training, only 0.2\% test reasoning trajectories exceed this constraint.
 All our experiments are conducted on NVIDIA L20 GPUs.
+During inference, TFLOPs increase with the number of refinement rounds: 1.8, 2.4, 3.2, 4.0, and 4.7 for 0 to 4 rounds.